 Photographing Architecture | Alex Fradkin

-“Architecture and photography both respond to light, highlight form, composition and can evoke emotion", said Alex Fradkin.
-"For me, architecture was about creating space and responding to place.”
+“Architecture and photography both respond to light, highlight form, composition and can evoke emotion", says Alex Fradkin.

 'Architecture and photography both respond to light, highlight form, composition and can evoke emotion.
 For me, architecture was about creating space and responding to place.
 As a photographer, sense of space and place are primary inspirations when creating a photo narrative.
 Now, I am essentially a storyteller,' Alex said.